Gaspard de Gueidan

 Gaspard de Gueidan (de Valabre) (1688–1767) was a French aristocrat and lawyer.
-He served as the Président à mortier of the Parliament of Aix-en-Provence.
+He served as the Président à mortier of the Parlement of Aix-en-Provence.

 Biography

 Early life

 Gaspard de Gueidan was born on 10 April 1688 in Aix-en-Provence.
 He grew up at the Hôtel de Gueydan, located at 22 on the Cours Mirabeau.
 He was baptised as a Roman Catholic in the Église de la Madeleine in Aix.

 His family were bourgeois from Reillanne.
 His grandfather Gaspard Gueidan (1616-1697), married to Catherine Brémond, purchased a position at the Court of Finances, thus becoming a member of the French aristocracy.
 His father was Pierre de Gueidan, a wealthy lawyer, and his mother, Madeleine de Trets.

 Career

-He entered the Parliament of Aix-en-Provence, where he served as Advocate General, protecting the concerns of the elite.
+He entered the Parlement of Aix-en-Provence, where he served as Advocate General, protecting the concerns of the elite.
 By the 1730s, his speeches were printed.
 In 1740, he became Président à mortier of the Parliament of Aix.

 He was a member of the Académie de Marseille and dreamt of being elected to the Académie française.

 His portrait was painted by Hyacinthe Rigaud (1659–1743) in 1738.
 The painting is based on the character of "Celadon" in L'Astrée by Honoré d'Urfé (1568-1635).
 It is now displayed in the Musée Granet in Aix.